BilgeBalga/stock-price-prediction/README.md

 ## Technologies Used
 - Python
-- pandas for data manipulation
+- Pandas for Data Manipulation
-- numpy for numerical operations
+- Numpy for numerical operations
-- matplotlib and seaborn for data visualization
+- Matplotlib and Seaborn for Data Visualization
-- scikit-learn for machine learning models and preprocessing
+- Scikit-learn for Machine Learning Models and Preprocessing
 - XGBoost for gradient boosting

 ## Table of Contents